Idukki

 Three pitfalls that distort UGC ROI in either direction: (1) attributing all UGC-touched session revenue (overstates by 3–5x), (2) excluding moderation labour from cost (understates cost 30–40%), (3) measuring against the wrong baseline (compare against the same PDP without UGC, not against an unrelated control).

-A defensible UGC ROI number is the single highest-leverage artefact in your marketing reporting.
-It unlocks budget, justifies team headcount, and provides the basis for strategy decisions documented in our framework piece.
-Brands without it run UGC on faith; brands with it run UGC as a system.
+A defensible UGC ROI number is the highest-leverage artefact in your marketing reporting.
+It unlocks budget, justifies headcount, and grounds the strategy decisions documented in our framework piece.
+Brands without it run UGC on faith.
+Brands with it run UGC as a system, and only one of those survives a finance review.

 Median PDP CVR lift